JackRowntree/cable-task/README.md

 ## Notes on the solution

 ### Notes on architecture
 Data is ingested from a hardcoded path in the repo.
 Subsequent reads will append chunks of data onto the raw db.
-Outline below:
+You can test this by running on multiple chunks if you wish (it does work!).
+Overall outline below:

 1. pre-extract: incoming raw csv chunk appended to raw db
-2. extract: full dataset read from raw db
+2. extract: full dataset read from raw db and deduplicated
 3. transform: data aggregated
 4. load: transformed data pushed to transformed db